top of page

 Assistant Professor - Medicinal Chemistry

 Carlos grew up in Talcahuano (Chile).
 He earned his B.Sc. in Chemistry from the Universidad de Concepcion (Chile) in 2004.
-Then he moved to the Universidad de La Laguna (Spain) to pursue his Ph.D. in the area of synthesis and conformational analysis of bioactive glycomimetics.
-In 2009 was appointed as a postdoctoral fellow at the University of Alberta (Canada) where he worked in the chemo-enzymatic synthesis of carbohydrate-based neutralizing ligands for bacterial toxins.
-After completing his postdoctoral research, he joined The Scripps Research Institute (La Jolla) as a research associate and started working in the synthesis of glycomimetic-based drug delivery systems.
-After a year at TSRI, he moved to the Georgia Institute of Technology where he continued working in drug delivery systems and started a line centered in the synthesis of parasite-associated carbohydrate antigens.
-In 2018 he joined St. John's University as an Assistant Professor and continues working in the synthesis of carbohydrates and glycomimetics with biomedical applications.
-Carlos if fondly grateful of all his mentors: Prof. Miguel Zarraga Olavarria (undergraduate research); Prof. Jesus T. Vazquez and Prof. Rosa L. Dorta (Ph.D. mentors); Prof. David R. Bundle and Dr. Pavel Kitov (postdoctoral mentors) and Prof. M. G. Finn (postdoctoral mentor).
+Then, he moved to the Universidad de La Laguna (Spain) to pursue his Ph.D. in synthesis and conformational analysis of bioactive glycomimetics.
+In 2009, he moved to the University of Alberta (Canada) as a postdoctoral fellow, where he worked in the chemo-enzymatic synthesis of carbohydrate-based neutralizing ligands for bacterial toxins.
+After completing his postdoctoral research, he joined The Scripps Research Institute (La Jolla) as a research associate and started working on the synthesis of glycomimetic-based drug delivery systems.
+After a year at TSRI, he moved to the Georgia Institute of Technology, where he continued working in drug delivery systems and started a line centered on the synthesis of parasite-associated carbohydrate antigens.
+In 2018, he joined St. John's University as an Assistant Professor and continues working on synthesizing carbohydrates and glycomimetics with biomedical applications.
+Carlos is fondly grateful to all his mentors: Prof. Miguel Zarraga Olavarria (undergraduate research); Prof. Jesus T. Vazquez and Prof. Rosa L. Dorta (Ph.D. mentors); Prof. David R. Bundle and Dr. Pavel Kitov (postdoctoral mentors) and Prof. M. G. Finn (postdoctoral mentor).

 Students